-This one-year intercalated honours degree course is particularly aimed at those with an interest in the veterinary aspects of conservation.
-The course has been designed to teach you the current concepts and issues involved in conservation biology and achieve a wider appreciation of the roles that veterinarians can have in this field.
-You will receive a broad introduction to the fundamental principles of conservation biology.
-Through small group-work, you will engage with a range of current issues at the interface between wildlife conservation and the health and welfare of animals in the wild and in zoos.
+The programme delivers a broad introduction to the fundamental principles of conservation biology.
+Through small group work, you will engage with a range of current issues at the interface between wildlife conservation and the health and welfare of animals in the wild and in zoos.

 An individually-tailored research project will constitute a significant part of the course, providing you with robust, scientific skills in research design, implementation and interpretation.
-You will also have the option either to conduct a self-directed investigation of animal welfare and management at Chester Zoo, focusing on a species of particular interest to you, or to arrange an external work-experience placement at a conservation-related establishment of your choice.
+You will also have the option either to conduct an investigation of animal welfare and management at Chester Zoo (https://www.chesterzoo.org/conservation-and-science), focusing on a species of particular interest to you or to arrange an external work-experience placement at a conservation-related establishment of your choice.

 How to apply